Teaching

 Code: MENG-25610/35610

-Room: Cobb 104, University of Chicago NOTE: Because of Covid-19 the course has been taught online using Zoom
+Room: Cobb 104, University of Chicago NOTE: Because of Covid-19 the course is remote

 Class: Spring 2020, TTh 5-6:20pm (US central)